 Category Archives: Opie, Leonard

-Leonard Wesley Opie was a member of the 545th Bomb Squad of the 384th Bomb Group of the 8th Air Force in WWII.
+Leonard Wood (previously reported as Wesley) Opie was a member of the 545th Bomb Squad of the 384th Bomb Group of the 8th Air Force in WWII.
 He came from a farming family in Trivoli, Peoria County, Illinois.

 Leonard’s father was Chester Arthur Opie (1893 – 1981) and his mother was Annie or Anna M. Opie (born 1898).
 Both Chester and Annie were born in Illinois.
 Annie’s parents were both born in Germany, and they immigrated to America before her birth.
 Chester’s father, Charles “Fremont” Opie, was born in Indiana, and his mother, Anna, was born in Illionis.